tusharad/ollama-haskell/README.md

 2. **Functional programming paradigm**: Haskell encourages declarative coding, making it easier to reason about code and write correct programs.
 3. **Garbage collection**: Haskell handles memory management automatically, freeing you from worries about manual memory deallocation.
 ```

+You can find practical examples demonstrating how to use the library in the `src/Lib.hs` file.

 ## Prerequisite